brandur/sorg/content/fragments/airpods.md

 Apple's had a bad few years.
-Financially, things are great, but product innovation has not only slowed to a crawl, but in cases like the Touch Bar, has actually stopped, reversed, and is now chugging along at full steam in the wrong direction.
+Financially, things are great, but product innovation has not only slowed to a crawl, but in cases like the Touch Bar, has stopped, reversed, and is chugging along at full steam in the wrong direction.
 I'd planned to ignore the release of the AirPods, but some personal anecdotes from a few early adopters were so strong, that I caved and bought a pair.

-And boy was I wrong.
-These things are awesome.
-They're easily the best new product that Apple has released in recent memory.
+Boy was I wrong.
+The AirPods are easily the best product that Apple has released in recent memory.

 My biggest fear going in is that like the other wireless technologies that we know and love, they would occasionally